For two years, I was fighting pain and heavy bleeding, going to the doctor and them not finding anything and just telling me to get on the pill.

 He wanted what was best for me and sent me to one of the best gynecological oncologists in the area.
 During each step of this, he would always say “if you were my daughter” ( I am his daughter’s age).

 I couldn’t ask for a more caring doctor.

 After my surgery, I felt like I got off easy with my stent with cancer.
-When I would go see my oncologist, I would see people there that had been going through chemo and radiation, and all I had to do was get my uterus out and essentially I was cured of cancer, some people have had to fight for years.
+When I would go see my oncologist, I would see people there who had been going through chemo and radiation, and all I had to do was get my uterus out and essentially I was cured of cancer.
+Some people have had to fight for years.

-I am working on this, I know that no matter what cancer, cancer is cancer no matter what kind or how long.
+I am working on this.
+I know that cancer is cancer no matter what kind or how long.

-I am so grateful for how everything happened.
-How something higher than me pushes me to seek help elsewhere.
-How the capable doctors and ultrasound technician to help find my polyp and for my oncologist who hands were steady and sure.
+I am so grateful for how everything happened; how something higher than me pushes me to seek help elsewhere, how the capable doctors and ultrasound technician helped find my polyp, and for my oncologist whose hands were steady and sure.

 I am a survivor, no matter how long.